jmaccodes/Jack-MacDonald---Analytics-Portfolio/README.md

   - SQL queries for data retrieval, filtering, and aggregation.
   - Joins to connect multiple tables and extract business insights.
   - Case statements and categorization for enhanced analysis.
-- Key Deliverables:
-  - Insights into film inventory and rental trends.
-  - Identification of top-performing films and actors.
-  - Evaluation of pricing structures and customer engagement.

 # [Project 3: API Pull Request - Crunchbase API](https://github.com/jmaccodes/API-Data-Extract)